Recent years have been full of uncertainties for everyone all over the world, despite that, doing business in Estonia has only got smoother and safer.

-Estonia has come a very long way since the Soviet Union fell apart and is not being held back by its history.
-Nowadays, the republic is the birthplace for many global business ideas and is a great environment to start a company in general.
-This is because of its simple tax system, low tax duties, impressive technology advancements, and the innovative government.
+Estonia has come a very long way since restoring its independence.
+Nowadays, the republic is the birthplace of many global business ideas and is a great environment to start a company in general.
+This is mainly because of the simple tax system, low tax duties, impressive technological advancements, and our innovative government.

 Here are some statistics to give you a general idea and some perspective about the business climate in the Republic of Estonia:

 Like we said, running a company in Estonia has never been easier or safer!
-Follow along as we explain to you in-depth why exactly this small European country has gotten these rankings, and what are the real benefits of having your own company there.
+Follow along as we explain to you in-depth why exactly this small European country has got these rankings, and what are the real benefits of having your own company there.

 Also, what is amazing about the Estonian infrastructure is how the entire system works - you can do everything online, and there is internet virtually everywhere, even in the forest.
 It is an ecosystem that is being built brick by brick by the government, and it is collaborating with many independent businesses.
 You can even run companies there with no actual office space.

 Take a look at what our CEO, Richard J. Witismann, has to say about Entrepreneurs' Paradise and how the republic has changed over the last decades.

-In 2017, the local government launched a startup visa programme that is supporting Estonian startups with non EU founders to start their company there and to run it in Estonia.
-This led to a massive increase in startups and their impact on the local economy.
+In 2017, the local government launched a start-up visa programme that is supporting Estonian start-ups with non-EU founders to start their company there and to run it in Estonia.
+This led to a massive increase in start-ups and their impact on the local economy.

-Click here to find out more information about the e-Residency card and how to get yours at your chosen pick-up location.
+Click here to find out more information about the e-Residency card and how to get yours at your chosen pickup location.

 All these options have different requirements for the minimum share capital, the annual reports, board members, etc. You must think of these details before you can complete your company formation process.
-Eventually your company is registered on the e-Business Register, where you can see and change data related to it.
+Eventually your company is registered on the e-Business Register, where you can see and change data related to your corporation.

 If you have your digital identity, you can talk to a banking provider to open a bank account.
 Though this might be tricky sometimes because of their own strict business regulations.
-Once you have your bank account, you can pay in your share capital, have your company's debit card and take part in commerce.
+Once you have your bank account, you can pay in your share capital, have your company's debit card, and take part in commerce.

 Sometimes these processes can be very complicated and lengthy.
 Our Incorporate in Estonia team offers services to entrepreneurs like you with setting up and managing your own Estonia company - making it as simple as possible.
 Feel free to reach out!

 As of higher education, the nation has 19 institutions that welcome locals and students from all over the world.
-Currently, the most popular areas of study are business, law, arts and IT.
-This makes Estonia a perfect place for you to start your own company and expand while hiring well educated employees.
+Currently, the most popular areas of study are business, law, arts, and IT.
+This makes Estonia a perfect place for you to start your own company and expand while hiring well educated employees and partners.

 The parliament represents the Estonian people and is the body that has legislative power.
 Whereas the government has the executive power.
 The court, and the court only, administers the justice, making it completely separate from other authorities and their potential influence.

 Estonia is a catalyst for the digital revolution, and like mentioned earlier, the support from its government has helped to create it.
-The republic has a strong startup ecosystem that has been molded by their skilled workforce, business friendly regulations, extensive collaborations, and by numerous investors and accelerators.
-As of 2020, there are around 79.1 Start-Ups per 100,000 people, and their combined revenue in the first quarter of 2020 reached 196,5 million Euros.
+The republic has a strong start-up ecosystem that has been moulded by their skilled workforce, business friendly regulations, extensive collaborations, and by many investors and accelerators.
+As of May 2022, there are 1365 start-up businesses in Estonia, and their combined revenue in the first quarter of 2022 reached €417 million.

 Click here to read more about start-ups in Estonia.